 A study conducted by Sandia National Laboratories documents that at 75 degrees Celsius, typical silicon solar cells drop nearly 20% in Voc efficiency.

-The objective of this initial test was to compare the power generating and cooling capabilities of the Spin Cell.
+The objective of this initial test was to compare the power generating and cooling capabilities of Dynamic Spin.
 A control was used as a basis of comparison.

 Initial tests verified performance of greater than 20 times sun performance.
 This test was conducted using a 20X lens and 1X sun mono silicon PV.

-A control was used for all Spin Cell tests.
-The control was a static panel with the same surface area of PV as the Spin Cell.
+A control was used for all tests.
+The control was a static panel with the same surface area of PV as the prototype.

 Under the same test conditions the static panel (the control) recorded temperatures of greater than 260 degrees F at 20x sun concentration and the PV failed.
 The PV showed a 20X increase in production for less than 1 second before performance degraded because of the high temperature.

-Under the same concentration and test conditions, the Spin Cell was dramatically cooler and performed flawlessly.
-With the Spin Cell, the temperature of the PV never exceeded 95 degrees F (15 degrees above ambient).
-It was determined that the Spin Cell would perform indefinitely at this level of light concentration.
+Under the same concentration and test conditions, the V3Solar prototype was dramatically cooler, performed flawlessly, and the temperature of the PV never exceeded 95 degrees F (15 degrees above ambient).
+It was determined that the prototype would perform indefinitely at this level of light concentration.

 The table in figure 1 shows the recorded results of tests conducted when solar cells are rotating upon an axis, periodically moving in and out of concentrated sunlight.
 There is a 39% to 74% (based on Celsius) reduction in heat as compared to solar cells that are stationary under the same concentration conditions.